Dinorush/ProgressionGear/README.md

 ## Gear Toggling

 Gear Toggling allows gear to occupy the same slot in the loadout selection screen.
-When such a gear with toggle data is selected, a button appears underneath its description that swaps to the next gear when clicked.
+When a gear with toggle data is selected, a button appears underneath its description that swaps to the next gear when clicked.

 The custom files are lists of objects which contain:
 - `OfflineIDs`: A list of PlayerOfflineGear IDs that are swapped between.
 - `Name`: Serves no practical purpose, but can be handy for organizing/debugging as a developer.

+The first ID in the list is the default weapon that appears; all others are hidden.
 Gear is swapped in the order of the list.
-The first ID in the list is the default weapon that appears; swapping goes to the second and so on.
 The first ID in the list also determines the gear type (Main, Special, Tool, Melee).
 There are two rules for IDs:
 - Unique: No ID can appear more than once across all lists.
-- Same Slot: All IDs must be of the same gear type as the first ID.
+- Same Slot: All IDs in the same list must be of the same gear type as the first ID.

 If any IDs are progression locked, they are skipped when swapping weapons.
 If a list only has 1 or 0 valid IDs, no swap button will appear.